-Your First-Year Seminar professor will serve as your initial academic advisor.
-Once you declare your major — which isn’t required until the end of your sophomore year! —you can ask a professor to serve as your advisor for the remainder of your time at Bates.
+Your FYS professor will serve as your initial academic advisor.
+Once you declare your major — which isn’t required until March of your sophomore year! — a professor in that major will serve as your advisor for the remainder of your time at Bates.

-We know that you have something to share after 16 years of school.
-The Bates Senior Thesis is your opportunity to complete your undergraduate experience on an intellectual high note.Senior Thesis
+We know you have something to say after 16 years of school.
+Senior Thesis is your opportunity to end your undergraduate experience on an intellectual high note.Senior Thesis

-Off-campus study is popular at Bates because of its focus: through Bates guidance, you can trust that your off-campus study experience will be an expansion of your studies and research, not a reprieve.Learn More
+With Bates guidance, you can trust that your off-campus study experience will be an expansion of your studies and research, not a reprieve.Learn More

 Courses that draw connections between what you’re learning in class with your future of meaningful work: it just makes sense.Delve into Purposeful Work

 Why wait?
 If you’re interested in a topic, we’re interested in helping you conduct high level research.
 Create your own study, or support the work of one of our innovative professors.Student Research